 }

-The interesting choice is the failure-mode default.
-Falling back to "grounding" on rows with no human criteria isn't a perfect signal — it tells the judge to apply the generic anti-hallucination criteria, not a case-specific expectation.
-That's strictly weaker than a well-written expected_behavior.
-But it's strictly better than .
-A row graded against weak criteria still surfaces regressions when the agent starts hallucinating; a row that's silently skipped doesn't surface anything.
+The failure-mode default is the interesting choice. "grounding" on a row with no human criteria tells the judge to apply generic anti-hallucination checks rather than a case-specific expectation.
+That's weaker than a written expected_behavior, but a row graded against weak criteria still surfaces regressions when the agent starts hallucinating.
+A skipped row surfaces nothing.

 What this changes in the team workflow